What's open and closed in Ottawa on Canada Day | CBC News

 City services

-OC Transpo will be offering free services on Canada Day on O-Train Line 1, buses and Para Transpo.
+OC Transpo will be offering free service on Canada Day and the first four hours of July 2.

 If Canada Day is your regular garbage pickup day it will be moved to Saturday.

-All city parking regulations and restrictions apply and new event-related parking and stopping restrictions will be posted in areas of the city where events are set to take place.
+All city parking regulations and restrictions apply.
+New event-related parking and stopping restrictions will be posted in areas of the city where events are set to take place.

 These parking restrictions will be in effect until signs are removed and the city is asking drivers to check for signs before parking.
 Failing to adhere to these restrictions may result in a ticket and tow.